-deltamethod defines different types of negatives that can be used to manage your Google AdWords account in order to receive better traffic.
+Crealytics defines different types of negatives that can be used to manage your Google Ads account to receive better traffic.
 Recall the SEA topic ‘negatives’ to understand the different types of negatives.
 In this article we will show you how to implement standard, inline, punk, and match type negatives.
-All negatives are by default deactivated.
+All negatives are deactivated by default.
 To activate the various negatives, click the “Negatives” tab in the respective template (see create template, keywords and URLs).

-In all templates activate standard negatives by changing the setting to “on” in the negatives tab of the according template.
-Then, all negatives that you have inserted in the tables column “negatives” will apply (see fill data into new table).
-Thereby standard and Inline negatives will be activated, because these are the types that are usually filled into table columns.
+In all templates, you can activate standard negatives by changing the setting to “on” in the “Negatives” tab of the template.
+By doing so, all negatives inserted in the table column “negatives” will be applied (see fill data into new table).
+Thus, Standard and Inline negatives will be activated, because these are the types usually filled into table columns.

-Inline negatives have to be set manually like standard negatives.
+Inline negatives must be set manually, just like standard negatives.
 Insert these negatives into the corresponding tables.
 They are applied once you set the Standard negatives to “on” in the “Negatives tab” of the template.

-Punk negatives are available in non-standalone templates for which a corresponding standalone template is existing.
-The corresponding standalone template is the template that contains the same campaign defining table without additional support tables.
-If activated punk negatives use this templates keywords as negatives for the standalone template.
-The Campaign Suite does this fully automatically.
-In contrast to standard and inline negatives it’s not necessary to enter any of these negatives into tables.
+Punk negatives are available in non-standalone templates for which a corresponding standalone template exists.
+This is the template that contains the same campaign defining table, without additional support tables.
+If activated, Punk negatives use this template’s keywords as negatives for the standalone template.
+Crealytics’ Search Platform does this fully automatically.
+In contrast to Standard and Inline negatives, it’s not necessary to enter any of these negatives in tables.